Investor relations.

 PSA levels 4.0–10.0ng/ml have a 25% risk, and with

-Respectively, detecting metastatic prostate cancer is even more challenging, as no cost-efficient methods are currently available.
-These statistics highlight the limitations of PSA testing in prostate cancer diagnostics, which is why there is an evident need for a complimentary test.
+Respectively, detecting metastatic prostate cancer is even more challenging, as there are no cost-efficient methods currently available.
+These statistical facts highlight the limitations of PSA testing in prostate cancer diagnostics, which is why there is an evident need for a complimentary test.

 -

-Our BIOURICA project team brings together highly skilled professionals from biosciences, data science and AI, and international business management, alongside merited clinical cancer researchers and their institutions.
+The BIOURICA 2.0 project brings together highly skilled professionals from biosciences, data science and AI, international business management, alongside merited clinical cancer researchers and their institutions.
 The project team is driven by a common goal: enabling prostate cancer screening and improving patient outcomes.

-As a team we are well connected globally and have ongoing research studies and preclinical projects in Finland, China and the USA.
+As a team we are well connected globally and have ongoing research studies and preclinical projects in Finland and in China.
 We have access to large complementary prostate cancer sample cohorts from Helsinki University Hospital (HUS), Turku University Hospital (TYKS), and Nanjing Cancer Hospital, which ensures that we can perform high-quality preclinical trials to confirm our phage-biosensor method’s accuracy and detection capabilities. -

 Within our urinary tract strategy, the company will also target bladder and kidney cancer—each representing billion-dollar market opportunities with no viable screening methods currently available.
 The first scientific publication on bladder cancer is underway, and sample collections are ongoing, with measurements set to begin in 2026.